datawowio/datawow-python/README.md

 ## Working with response
 ### `datawow.responses` module
-To get response that data has been contained in response class you can call them by name for example
+To use response which is data has been contained in `response` class and you can use dot operation to get you data

 ```python
 >>> result.data
 ```
-Data it's Dict you can do as you want like a JSON object

 For check error or status by calling this

 ```python